lindberg/holdem-nash-ranges/README.md

 *Figure 3: Shows call ranges of a well known chart vs. call ranges the regret-based system generated*

-The charts are similar, but not the same.
+The charts are similar, but not identical.
 When tested against each other using PokerStove, the following result is aquired:

 ![calculations](img/calculations.png)